 Patricks Point State Park is a very popular area for visitors coming to Trinidad, California - mostly because it has so many great activities to enjoy.
 Agate Beach is located inside this State Park, and is great spot to comb the beach for Agates, which are very smooth and translucent rocks.
-The hike down to Agate Beach is steep, and depending on weather it can be slippery and muddy so wear proper footwear.
+It is a short but steep hike down to Agate Beach, and depending on weather it can be slippery and muddy so wear proper footwear.
 You can even camp at the State Park if you want to get the full experience!

 Explore the Pacific Coastline

-A beautiful and quiet beach with views of Pewetole Island and Trinidad Head, this hidden gem is loved by locals, dogs, and the occasional nudists!
-Although we didn't experience any nudists here, it is something that is accepted so keep in mind before you visit.
-It is a nice little steep walk up from the cove, but definitely worth while!
+This hidden gem is loved by locals, dogs, and the occasional nudist!
+It is a beautiful and quiet beach with views of Pewetole Island and Trinidad Head.
+Although we did not encounter any nudists here, it is something to be aware of before visiting.
+It's a nice little steep hike up from the cove, but it's well worth it!

-A gorgeous coastal park along the Pacific Ocean with hiking trails, camping, surfing, and a great place to have a picnic.
-Don't forget to check out Wedding Rock, a large rock formation jutting into the ocean.
+A beautiful coastal state park on the Pacific Ocean with hiking trails, camping, surfing, and a good location for a picnic.
+Don't miss Wedding Rock, a large rock formation jutting into the ocean.

-If you are looking to stop off somewhere just for the view and not get sandy then this is your spot!
-When you arrive to the very small parking lot you'll see a trail which leads out to a point with stunning views of the coastline.
-It has an epic view of Camel Rock and various other sea stacks.
-10/10 recommend coming to this hidden little gem!
-Here is the location on the map
+If you want to stop somewhere just for the view and not get sand in your shoes, this is the place to go!
+When you arrive at the very small parking lot, you'll notice a trail that leads out to a viewpoint with breathtaking views of the coastline.
+It has a spectacular view of Camel Rock and other sea stacks.
+I highly recommend visiting this hidden little gem!
+Here's a map of the location.

 Where to Eat in Trinidad, CA

-Trinidad, California is a very small town, and you won't find any chain restaurants, only smaller local restaurants serving farm fresh dishes.
-Humboldt County is a large region for growing many different types of garden crops, and many restaurants in this area are eco friendly and sustainable.
-Wherever you dine out in Trinidad, you are most likely eating food from someones local farm or the fresh caught fish of the day.
+Trinidad, California is a small town without any chain restaurants, only smaller local eateries serving farm fresh dishes.
+Humboldt County is a large region for growing a variety of garden crops, and many of the restaurants in this area are environmentally friendly and sustainable.
+Wherever you eat in Trinidad, you are most likely eating food from a local farm or freshly caught fish.

 The Lighthouse Grill

-This small eatery is popular amongst visitors in Trinidad for one famous menu item.
-The Mashed Potato Cone from The Lighthouse Grill is a signature dish that is sure to satisfy especially on cooler days.
-The waffle cone exterior is flavored with rosemary, garlic and chives and loaded with mashed potatoes, gravy and extra toppings if you desire.
+This small eatery is well-known among visitors to Trinidad for one of its menu items.
+The Lighthouse Grill's signature dish, the Mashed Potato Cone, is sure to satisfy, especially on chillier days.
+The waffle cone's exterior is flavored with rosemary, garlic, and chives, and it's loaded with mashed potatoes, gravy, and optional toppings.

 The "All The Way Cone" comes with mashed potatoes, gravy, bacon, cheese and beef brisket!
-You could eat this delicious cone as a meal, but you don't want to miss out on their other delicious menu items so I recommend sharing one.
-The rest of the menu includes burgers, sandwiches, fish & chips, salads and homemade ice cream- the ice cream is the real treat and a locals favorite.
+You could eat this scrumptious cone as a meal, but I recommend sharing one so you don't miss out on their other excellent menu items.
+Burgers, sandwiches, fish & chips, salads, and homemade ice cream round out the remainder of the menu; the ice cream is a local favorite.

 If you are lodging somewhere with your own kitchen, then you'll become well versed with the local Murphys Market.
-We ate most of our dinners cooking in, and you'll find all the best local products and alcohol at this grocery store.
-They have a small deli as well for more on the go selections.
+We cooked most of our dinners at home, and this grocery shop has all of the best local items and alcohol.
+They also feature a small deli for more on-the-go options.